 Athletic Greens is a popular health brand that sells a green powder supplement called AG1 touted by health and fitness influencers like Joe Rogan and Andrew Huberman.
 The brand describes their product as "comprehensive nutrition and gut health support in one scoop."

-In this article we'll answer all of these questions and more as we analyze every ingredient in Athletic Greens to give our take on whether it's really worth the money and if it contains any questionable additives.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Athletic Greens to give our take on whether or not it's actually healthy.

 Ingredient Analysis